jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab1.md

 }

 ```
-According to the report, the core loop (Matrix_Loop) has II = 4 and the II of the IP block is 68, which means this IP can only receive 1 data every 68 clock cycles.
+According to the report, the core loop (Matrix_Loop) has II(Initial Interval) = 4 and the II of the IP block is 68, which means this IP can only receive 1 data every 68 clock cycles.
 This is extremely slow.
 An optimized design should have an II = 1 (receive new data every clock; maximum throughput).
 This design consumes 411 FFs and 534 LUTs and 12 DSPs for the Matrix_Loop.

 Suppose we have two matrices, $A$ and $B$, with the following dimensions: